-Readers Question: Does job creation come from public or private sector.
+Readers Question: Does job creation come from public or private sector?

 Profit Incentive.
 Private firms have a profit incentive to cut costs and develop products demanded by consumers.
-In the government sector this profit motive is often absent.
+In the government sector, this profit motive is often absent.
 Therefore government bodies have a greater tendency to be overstaffed and inefficient.

-Crowding Out.
+Crowding out.
 If the public sector increases, then this is reducing resources for the private sector.
 For example, if we raise taxes to increase government spending then this means the private sector has lower resources for private sector investment.
 Therefore, if government spending can be reduced it will free up resources for more efficient private sector growth and job creation.
 Though there may be temporary problems from public sector spending cuts, in the long term, it will enable lower taxes and higher private sector investment.

 Government spending that discourages productivity.

-Arguments for Public Sector
+Arguments for the Public Sector

-Goods with positive externalities will be underconsumed in a free market.
-For example, education and training could be provided in the free market, but generally there is under-consumption of the socially optimal level because private firms ignore the positive externalities.
+Goods with positive externalities will be under-consumed in a free market.
+For example, education and training could be provided in the free market, but generally there is under-consumption of the socially optimal level because private firms ignore positive externalities.
 Therefore, the government needs to intervene in public services such as health and education.
 By providing good quality training schemes, the government can help increase labour productivity and provide private firms with educated workers.

-The same argument applies to investment in infrastructure. e.g. New train links and roads.
+The same argument applies to investment in infrastructure. e.g. New train links, and roads.

-No Crowding Out in Liquidity Trap.
+No Crowding Out in Liquidity Trap

-If the economy is at full employment and growing strongly, higher government borrowing will cause crowding out.
+If the economy is at full employment and growing strongly, higher government borrowing and spending will cause crowding out.
 However, in a recession, there may be a sharp rise in consumer saving.
 This leads to a fall in spending and spare capacity.
-In this situation an increase in government spending financed by government borrowing doesn’t cause crowding out because the government is using private sector savings that would otherwise remain idle.
+In this situation, an increase in government spending financed by government borrowing doesn’t cause crowding out because the government is using private sector savings that would otherwise remain idle.